Applying to the Major

 Once you have decided on the school you will be attending and have access to their course offerings, you should print copies of the course descriptions for any classes you think might serve as Media Studies electives.
-Meet with the faculty adviser in Media Studies, Jean Retzinger, to review these course descriptions.
+Meet with a faculty advisor in Media Studies to review these course descriptions.
 Please note that we can only grant pre-approval to courses based on course descriptions.
 To obtain final approval on EAP courses, you will need to save course syllabi and bring them in to the faculty adviser for full review when you return to Berkeley from your study abroad program.

 There is no limit on the number of courses taken abroad that may count as Media Studies electives.

-Yes; students may petition courses not listed on the requirements or courses page to satisfy Media Studies major requirements.
+Yes; students may petition courses not listed on the requirements page to satisfy Media Studies major requirements.
 This includes UC Berkeley Courses, courses at other universities, as well as study abroad coursework.

 Students wishing to have any other course reviewed must submit a course substitution form: